 I) Staff report their concerns.
 Greater reliance can be placed on this being achieved with the introduction of law and and the application of consequences for failure to refer as the Australian research table below indicates.

 II) Reporters are supported and protected by the law.
-All too often reporting child abuse can deliver career ending consequences for doing what is expected of staff under current ‘guidance.’
+All too often reporting child sexual abuse can deliver career ending consequences for doing what is expected of staff under current ‘guidance.’

 If compromise is introduced to any part of a mandated protocol, weakness is introduced and reliability disappears.
 For instance if only a limited number of senior staff are mandated to report, then unmandated staff can be intimidated into silence.
-If mandatory reporting is limited to residential settings, then the vast majority of children who attend non-residential settings will continue to be failed by ‘discretionary reporting.’ and if mandatory reporting is applied to concerns arising only within the setting, then children who are abused outside the setting will have a far weaker standard of protection applied.
+If mandatory reporting is limited to residential settings, then the vast majority of children who attend non-residential settings will continue to be failed by ‘discretionary reporting.’ and if mandatory reporting is applied to concerns arising only within the setting, then children who are sexually abused outside the setting will have a far weaker standard of protection applied.

 Here is an example of what an employee in Financial Services understands about reporting a concern of possible financial irregularity.
 It could not be clearer.
 Under the Proceeds of Crime Act 2002, anyone involved in financial services is mandated to report suspicions of money laundering.
 Now imagine the equivalent in child and vulnerable adult protection.